 If cancer cells are found only in the inner layers of the bladder (non-muscle-invasive bladder cancer), the main treatment is surgery to remove the cancer.
 Surgery may be used on its own or combined with intravesical chemotherapy and intravesical immunotherapy.

 After treatment, your doctor will follow up with you regularly.
-See follow-up appointments for more information.

 Learn more about: